loom35studio/NH-DevicesMonitoring/README.md

 - `npm run build` – create a production build
 - `npm start` – run the production server

 The backend connects to MySQL via the `mysql2` driver.
-If the database is unavailable, a stub pool is used so the app can still start.
+By default it expects a MySQL server running locally with user **root** and no password.
+If that connection fails a stub pool is used so the app can still start.
+Adjust the credentials in `routes/settings.js` if your environment differs.
+To connect manually you can run `mysql -u root` in a terminal and create the `nh_printchecker` database if it does not exist.
 Server-side helpers in `routes/` are imported using the `@routes` alias configured in `next.config.js`.
 This alias points to the root `routes` folder so the modules can be statically imported from Next.js pages.

 Global styles are in `styles/` and loaded in `pages/_app.js`.
-The layout uses a light glass effect with a sidebar on the left.
-Each menu item shows an icon with a tooltip and the active item is highlighted in blue.
-At the bottom of the sidebar a small download link is followed by the user section that links to the `/user` page.
+Cards and the sidebar use a light glass effect while the page background stays solid.
+Menu entries combine icons and labels.
+A small user avatar sits at the bottom of the sidebar and links to the `/user` page.

 The interface uses these main colors: